Goodbye at Yellow Crane Tower

 Till now I see only the river, on its way to heaven.

-Here're my own attempts:
+Here’re my attempts:

 (literal):